 Spending nine days in a country hardly makes you an expert on it, but the time can give you a glimpse.
 To my eyes, South Africa offers equal parts worry and encouragement.

-At every major intersection, we saw salespeople standing between lanes hawking hats, buttons, lanyards, newspapers.
+At every major intersection, we saw people standing between lanes hawking hats, buttons, lanyards, newspapers.
 Beggars followed us at either end of our commuter-train trip to the Pretoria museum.
-Nice homes were surrounded by walls or fences — not that different from home, actually — but in Johannesburg, the metal fence posts were topped with medieval-looking pikes that would tear flesh, and the rock walls were topped with razor wire.
+Meanwhile, nice homes were surrounded by walls or fences — not that different from home, actually — but in Johannesburg, the metal fence posts were topped with medieval-looking pikes that would tear flesh, and the rock walls were topped with razor wire.
+It's not hard to guess the color of the occupants of those nice homes.
 In between the armored neighborhoods we saw our share of shanty towns.

 Returning to our hotels or interacting with the drivers we hired was like entering a different dimension.
 We couldn't wish for more professionalism or efficiency.
 Interestingly, the three drivers we got to know were all from outside South Africa.
 In Jo'burg, Andre was from Ghana and James was from Zimbabwe.
 Our favorite taxi driver in Cape Town, Francis, hailed from the Democratic Republic of the Congo, and he was training to become a South Africa tour guide.
 When he drove us past a Lamborghini dealership, Ted joked about renting one for his upcoming Eastern Cape drive.
 "If you rent a Lamborghini," Francis told him, "I'll be your driver for free."